Yet another classic cookie that I can’t get enough of.

 - To make the cinnamon sugar, mix sugar and cinnamon in a bowl.

 - Measure about 1½ tablespoons of dough, roll into a ball and then roll in cinnamon sugar and place on prepared cookie sheet.
 Bake for 8-10 minutes (mine baked for 9).
-You do not want to over bake as snickerdoodle cookies are known for their soft and chewy texture.
+I've had a few comments about them not being fully baked at 10 minutes.
+Every oven is different so it may take up to 20 minutes for your cookies to fully bake through.
+I suggest starting at 10 minutes and then watch them from there.
+However, you do not want to over bake as snickerdoodle cookies are known for their soft and chewy texture.
 Cookies will look puffy when they are done, remove from oven and let cool slightly on baking sheet then move to cookie sheet to cool completely.
 Cookies will flatten a little as they cool.

 recipe adapted from Two Peas & Their Pod